Donald Penn Says Fan Threw Bottle at His Car Before Verbal Altercation

 He threw a bottle at my car but I should of stayed in the car he was tryna get me to react so he could sue me glad I took a sec 2 think https://t.co/c3VqxjvHeB2017-10-9 01:55:05

-A Twitter user posted a NSFW video of Penn in a verbal exchange with a fan after leaving his car.
+A Twitter user posted a NSFW video of Penn in a verbal exchange with a fan, later identified as Sal Chavarria (h/t TMZ Sports) after leaving his car.
 A security guard and a metal barrier separating fans from player exits were the only things stopping a potential physical altercation.

 Chris Cornejo @bigheadchris6